MeshSocket

 | close | @brief Close the socket and release the resources |

-| send | @brief Send data to the target :material-location-enter: data : A buffer containing the data to send :material-location-enter: size : The size of the buffer :material-location-enter: Optional : callback to receive the sent status information (true if the packet has been sent correctly, false otherwise). this callback is prioritary over the callback set the sentStatusCb function.
-If this parameter is prvided the sentStatusCb function will not be called for this packet. :material-keyboard-return: Return : 0 if the data is sent correctly, otherwise an error code |
+| sendDatagram | @brief Overloaded of the sendDatagram function to use a vector of repeaters :material-location-enter: data : A buffer containing the data to send :material-location-enter: size : The size of the buffer :material-location-enter: target : The address of the target node :material-location-enter: optional : callback to receive the sent status information (true if the packet has been sent correctly, false otherwise). |

 | recv | @brief Receive data from the socket the function is not blocking and will fill the buffer with the received data up to size. |